jgerstmayr/EXUDYN/main/src/pythonGenerator/generated/MainSystemExt.rst

   | \ ``simulationSettings``\ : specific simulation settings used for computation of jacobian (e.g., sparse mode in static solver enables sparse computation)
   | \ ``useSparseSolver``\ : if False (only for small systems), all eigenvalues are computed in dense mode (slow for large systems!); if True, only the numberOfEigenvalues are computed (numberOfEigenvalues must be set!); Currently, the matrices are exported only in DENSE MODE from mbs!
 NOTE that the sparsesolver accuracy is much less than the dense solver
   | \ ``numberOfEigenvalues``\ : number of eigenvalues and eivenvectors to be computed; if numberOfEigenvalues==0, all eigenvalues will be computed (may be impossible for larger or sparse problems!)
-  | \ ``constrainedCoordinates``\ : if this list is non-empty (and there are no algebraic equations of ignoreAlgebraicEquations=True), the integer indices represent constrained coordinates of the system, which are fixed during eigenvalue/vector computation; according rows/columns of mass and stiffness matrices are erased; in this case, algebraic equations of the system are ignored
+  | \ ``constrainedCoordinates``\ : if this list is non-empty (and there are no algebraic equations or ignoreAlgebraicEquations=True), the integer indices represent constrained coordinates of the system, which are fixed during eigenvalue/vector computation; according rows/columns of mass and stiffness matrices are erased; in this case, algebraic equations of the system are ignored
   | \ ``convert2Frequencies``\ : if True, the eigen values are converted into frequencies (Hz) and the output is [eigenFrequencies, eigenVectors]
   | \ ``useAbsoluteValues``\ : if True, abs(eigenvalues) is used, which avoids problems for small (close to zero) eigenvalues; needed, when converting to frequencies
+  | \ ``computeComplexEigenvalues``\ : if True, the system is converted into a system of first order differential equations, including damping; only implemented for dense solver!
   | \ ``ignoreAlgebraicEquations``\ : if True, algebraic equations (and constraint jacobian) are not considered for eigenvalue computation; otherwise, the solver tries to automatically project the system into the nullspace kernel of the constraint jacobian using a SVD; this gives eigenvalues of the constrained system; eigenvectors are not computed
   | \ ``singularValuesTolerance``\ : tolerance used to distinguish between zero and nonzero singular values for algebraic constraints projection
 - | \ *output*\ :